-According to the August banking analysis by MyBankTracker.com, the average basic checking account fee at the top 10 U.S. banks is at $9.99.
-Currently, the most expensive monthly maintenance fee is $15 at TD Bank, while lowest fee of $7 per month can be found at both PNC and SunTrust Bank.
+Currently, the most expensive monthly maintenance fee is at TD Bank, while the lowest fee of $0 per month can be found at Capital One.

 Note that some banks will give you a discount on your monthly fee if you decide to opt out of paper statements and switch to online statements.

-For example, U.S. Bank will give you a $2 discount, at which time the fee will be lowered to $6.95 per month — making it the lowest monthly maintenance fee at the top 10 banks.
-TD Bank will give you a $1 discount for this change, bringing the fee down to $14 a month — which still makes it the highest fee at the 10 major banks.
-Wells Fargo also offers a $2 discount with online-only statements.
+For example, U.S. Bank will give you a $2 discount, at which time the fee will be lowered to $6.95 per month -- making it one of the lowest monthly maintenance fees at the top 10 banks.

 Minimum balance to waive the monthly fee